NCBI-Hackathons/GeneHummus/tutorial.md

 ##                         41                         31
 ```

-The protein XP ids for each family are contained in the object list `my_legumes`.
-The list `my_legumes` contains the XP ids for legume species in the following order :
+The protein XP ids for each species are contained in the object list `my_legumes`.
+The XP ids are sorted in the following order :
   * chickpea
   * medicago
   * soybean